signal18/docs.signal18.io/04.architecture/03.topologies/03.master-master/docs.md

 | Production      | 1 |

 **replication-manager** supports 2-node multi-master topology detection.
-It is required to declare it the configuration configuration
+It is required to declare it explicitely in the configuration.

 ##### `replication-multi-master (2.0)`, `multimaster` (0.7)